-- Salaries and benefits of the PIs, Co-PIs, etc. (with the exception of the Investigator Awards Program which will pay the salary and benefits for the awardee); - Insurance for equipment; - Benefits for trainees (i.e., undergraduate and graduate students).
-Note that benefits for postdoctoral fellows are an allowable cost and should be in accordance with the host institution's policy; and

-• Funding for any project where there is significant scientific overlap (e.g., the research objective and design are identical or very closely related) with a project currently funded through other sources.
+- Salaries and benefits of the Pls, Co-Pls, etc. (with the exception of the Investigator Awards Program which will pay the salary and benefits for the awardee, and salaries for co-applicants who are not independent researchers\); - Insurance for equipment; - Benefits for trainees (i.e., undergraduate and graduate students).
+Note that benefits for undergraduate coop students and postdoctoral fellows are an allowable cost and should be in accordance with the host institution's policy; - Rent, maintenance, and leasehold/facility infrastructure improvements; - Bonuses; - Any project where there is significant scientific overlap (e.g., the research objective and design are identical or very closely related) with a project currently funded through other sources; and - Any project costs that are funded, will be funded, or reimbursed by any third party, ministry, agency, or organization of the Government of Ontario.